apache/incubator-gluten/README.md

 # Performance

 We use Decision Support Benchmark1(TPC-H Like) to evaluate the performance for Gluten project.
 * Decision Support Benchmark1 is a query set modified from [TPC-H benchmark](http://tpc.org/tpch/default5.asp).
 Because some features are not fully supported, there are some changes during the testing.
-We change Decimal to Double and Date to String and use [DWRF](https://github.com/oap-project/gluten/tree/main/backends-velox/workload/tpch) file format for Velox testing & MergeTree file format for Clickhouse testing compared to Parquet file format as baseline.
+Firstly we change column data type like Decimal to Double and Date to String.
+Secondly we use [DWRF](https://github.com/oap-project/gluten/tree/main/backends-velox/workload/tpch) file format for Velox testing & MergeTree file format for Clickhouse testing compared to Parquet file format as baseline.
+Thirdly we modify the SQLs to use double and string data type for both Gluten and baseline. backends-velox/workload/tpch has the script to reproduce the performance number for Velox backend.

 The testing environment is using single node with 1TB datasize.
 The result shows a up to 3.48X speedup in Decision Support Benchmark1 with Gluten and Velox backend.
 ![Performance](./docs/image/velox_decision_support_bench1_10query_performance.png)